xmos/fwk_voice/examples/bare-metal/doc/src/examples.rst

 applied, AEC gets configured back to its original configuration.
 This example supports a maximum of 150ms of delay correction between the reference and microphone input.

-NS is configured in the same way for both ASR and Comms.
+The NS is configured in the same way for both ASR and Comms.
 The NS stage generated noise suppressed version of the AGC output and then sent to AGC.

 AGC is configured for ASR engine suitable gain control on channel 0 and Comms suitable gain control on channel 1.
 The output of AGC stage is the pipeline output which is written into a 2 channel output wav file.